OUR VISION & OUR WORK

 In Hamilton County, we believe in building a community where opportunity meets growth for everyone, and philanthropic efforts support not-for-profit organizations doing vital work.

 Hamilton County is in a unique position to share learned knowledge to improve the state of mental health for all residents.
 We believe every city, town and community in the county should have a plan and resource available to address mental health.

 Family & Youth Empowerment

-Services that help residents meet their basic needs are not coordinated or holistic in their efforts.
-We believe everyone should have opportunities to access healthy food, safe housing and education in Hamilton County.
+The foundation is working to support organizations that provide basic needs services with a stronger, more coordinated network to give Hamilton County residents more holistic solutions.
+We believe everyone should have opportunities to access healthy food, and comprehensive education in Hamilton County.